Sithu Aye: Career

-On December 12, 2020, Sithu Aye released the first single Time to Decide! on his YouTube channel, where he also announced his new album Senpai III to be released on January 8, 2021 on all platforms except patreon, where it was released immediately for all supporters of a certain tier.
+On 12 December 2020, Sithu Aye released the first single Time to Decide! on his YouTube channel, where he also announced his new album Senpai III to be released on 8 January 2021 on all platforms except patreon, where it was released immediately for all supporters of a certain tier.
 With 10 songs Senpai III is the first full-length album of the Senpai series and is also intended to be the last.
 The album also stands out from his other releases by the music itself not being the singular focus, since it contains a digital novella, telling a continuous story with each chapter being accompanied by the correspondingly titled song.

+During 2021, Sithu Aye announced he was starting his work on a new EP which was supposed to be taking a different approach than his usual Progressive Metal style and instead aiming for the genre of Jazz fusion and Funk.
+In the same year, 29 November 2021, Aye released 10 Years: Remixes and Reimaginings, which contains 10 songs from across various previous releases and which have been rerecorded and rearranged in new and different styles of music.
+On 15 October 2022, he released Re:Invent the Universe (10th Anniversary Remaster), which is a remix and remaster of his 2012 album Invent the Universe.
+After having released a full song preview in 2023 exclusive to Patreon subscribers, in 2024 he eventually declared the discontinuation of his work on the Jazz fusion EP in favor of a different EP, to feature his signature Progressive Metal sound.
+Following this, on 24 March 2024 Aye announced the title, cover artwork and release date of the then upcoming EP Kindness and published its first single Run it Down.
+Zero Sum Groove was released as the second single on 21 April 2024 alongside a music video filmed and directed by his brother Kaung-Myat Aye.
+On 11 May 2024 Kindness was released, which marks Sithu Aye's first release featuring the guitars being recorded using real amplifiers instead of amp modellers.

 Style

 Sithu Aye's music can be described as instrumental progressive metal that is focused on lead guitar, influenced by prominent artists of the early djent scene, such as Periphery and Animals as Leaders.
 He describes his style as 'happy progressive metal'.
-His two Senpai EPs are also influenced by Japanese anime music and artwork.
+His three Senpai EPs are also influenced by Japanese anime music and artwork.